nospamcalfee/pico-ap-configure/README.md

 ### developer SNAFU

 It is possible to mess up the flash storing ssids/password and names.
-If you absolutely cannot get a system under developement to start or allow configuration as a website, you must nuke all the flash.
+If you absolutely cannot get a system under development to start or allow configuration as a website, you must nuke all the flash.
 All "ssids/password and names" are stored in a reserved area of flash.
 Programs under debug do not erase or modify this area.
 So it may be necessary to "nuke" all the flash